 When the blog has been published it will be promoted on APM’s social media channels:

 If you use Twitter and would like us to mention you then please send us your Twitter username.

 If you are a member of the APM LinkedIn group and would prefer to post your blog yourself as a discussion rather than for us to do it then please let us know.

 The promotion will be used to direct web traffic to the blog post on the APM website to encourage comments.
 In the LinkedIn forum it may also attract comment.

-Please respond to blog comments in a timely manner, and also encourage colleagues or fellow committee members to chip in and help get the conversation started.
+Please respond to blog comments in a timely manner and encourage colleagues or fellow committee members to chip in and help get the conversation started.